lexibank/tlopo/out/vol4/chapter7.md

-PPn &ast;lewe is probably cognate, with reduplication and addition of the prefix &ast;ka~, which may reflect &ast;kʷakʷa, discussed below the next item.
+PPn _&ast;lewe_ is probably cognate, with reduplication and addition of the prefix _&ast;ka-_, which may reflect _&ast;kʷakʷa_, discussed below the next item.

 <table>
 <tr>